decentraland/documentation/content/player/general/faq.md

   While it may be technically possible to use another browser, we recommend Chrome, Firefox or Brave to ensure optimal performance.

+## Can I login with my email or social media account?

+Yes!
+You can easely login with your email address or social media account.

 ## Do I need a wallet to play in Decentraland?

 If you want to fully enjoy the Decentraland experience, we recommend you get yourself a digital wallet.
 Digital wallets work as your personal account, keeping all your digital assets (such as names, collectibles, LANDs) and in-world progress safe.